 If an employer requires a doctor’s note from employees prior to granting leave, it may require the same from expectant mothers.
 An employer may not impose more stringent requirements on new mothers returning to work than other employees returning to work.

+Under the Family and Medical Leave Act (FMLA), eligible new parents (including foster and adoptive parents) may take up to 12 weeks of leave to care for a new child.
 Under the Fair Labor Standards Act (FLSA), with some exceptions, nursing mothers have the right to express milk in the workplace.

-Rich represents clients throughout North Carolina and is available to meet with prospective clients outside of Chapel Hill when circumstances permit.
+Rich represents clients from across North Carolina, including Raleigh, Durham, Wilmington, Greensboro, Winston-Salem, Charlotte, and more.
+He is available to meet with prospective clients outside of Chapel Hill when circumstances permit.
 Evening appointments are also available.